 Intimidation is sometimes used to force customers to purchase goods.
 In popular tourist areas, including Tangier, Fez, Marrakech, Agadir and Essaouira, aggressive begging and harassment of tourists by men posing as official tourist guides is common.

-Commercial and internet fraud is prevalent and often originates in West African countries.
+Commercial internet fraud is prevalent and often originates in West African countries.
 Some victims who travel to the originating country have been killed.
 Criminals have been known to seek details of 'safe' bank accounts overseas in which to transfer large sums of money (as a donation or for a percentage of the amount involved).
 They may also provide fake cashier cheques for 'urgent' shipments of large quantities of goods, request sizeable fees for a fake government contract and extort money from individuals they have convinced to travel to Africa for a business opportunity.
-If you are a victim of a financial scam, obtain legal advice.
-Do not travel to Africa to seek restitution as there is a risk of physical assault from the perpetrators.
-More information:

-Bogus internet friendship, dating and marriage schemes operate from some African countries.
-These scams typically result from connections made through internet dating schemes or chat rooms.
-Once a virtual friendship develops, the Australian citizen may be asked by their friend or prospective marriage partner to send money to enable travel to Australia.
-In some cases the relationship is terminated with little chance that any funds can be recovered.
-Foreigners may be lured to Africa to meet their friend or prospective marriage partner and can become victims of crime including kidnapping, assault and robbery.
+Bogus internet friendship, dating and marriage schemes are operating from West Africa.
+These scams typically result from connections made through internet dating sites or chat rooms.
+Once a virtual friendship develops, you'll typically be asked by your 'friend' or prospective marriage partner to send money to enable them to travel to Australia.
+In some cases the relationship is terminated with very little chance that any funds can be recovered.
+In other cases, foreigners are lured to Africa to meet their friend or prospective marriage partner and become victims of crime including kidnapping, assault and robbery.

 Civil unrest and political tension

 A series of demonstrations have taken place since October 2016 in northern Morocco, mainly around the town of Al Hoceima.
-There have been some reports of limited violence during these protests.
+There have been reports of some violence during these protests.
 There have also been a number of smaller scale protests in other cities.
 These have remained peaceful to date.
-A heavy security presence remains in place.
+A heavy security presence is in place.

 - Avoid large gatherings and demonstrations, as they may turn violent.